 - Consumer confidence remains high nation-wide based on the job and stock market increases.

 - Most consumers still see homeownership as a sound investment.

 - There is a bit of offset to this encouraging news from the discord that we see in our national politics.

 - This confidence is reflected in buyer traffic being up at open houses.
-However, with a lack of inventory, there are fewer houses for sale.
+However, with a lack of inventory in our lower price points, there are fewer houses for sale.

 - Affordability will never be in this good of shape as interest and price increases start to eat into what you can afford.